sp4c38/AWattPrice/PrivacyPolicyEnglish.md

 # Privacy Policy for the AWattPrice App and the AWattPrice Website

-This privacy policy ("Policy") describes how the personally identifiable information ("Personal Information") you may provide in the "AWattPrice" mobile application ("Mobile Application" or "Service") and website is collected, protected and used.
+This privacy policy ("Policy") describes how the personally identifiable information ("Personal Information") you may provide in the "AWattPrice" mobile application and website ("Mobile Application" and "Service") is collected, protected and used.
 This Policy is a legally binding agreement between you ("User", "you" or "your") and this Mobile Application developer ("Operator", "we", "us" or "our").
 By accessing and using the Mobile Application and Services, you acknowledge that you have read, understood, and agree to be bound by the terms of this Agreement.

 ### Automatic collection of information